6 Erlang Libraries

 |dets||on-disk hash tables|

 Johan Bevemyr wrote one which works for unix machines.
-The code is freely available at the contributions area as serial-1.0.
+The code has moved around a few times, for the moment it seems to be on github.

 There have been discussions on the mailing list about writing a more general driver which also works on windows machines.
 Nothing much has come of this (lack of interest?).